London Borough of Barnet: Parliamentary constituencies

 The residents of London Borough of Barnet are represented at Westminster by Members of Parliament (MPs) for three parliamentary constituencies.
-All three MPs are Conservative.
+All three MPs are represented by Labour since 2024, overturning three previous Conservative MPs.

-Chipping Barnet is represented by Theresa Villiers.
-Finchley and Golders Green is represented by Mike Freer.
-Hendon, in 2010 the most marginal Conservative-held seat in London with a majority of 106 votes, is represented by Matthew Offord.
+Chipping Barnet is represented by Dan Tomlinson.
+Finchley and Golders Green is represented by Sarah Sackman.
+Hendon, in 2024 the most marginal Labour-held seat in the country with a majority of 15 votes, is represented by David Pinto-Duschinsky.